JeeWeetje/iot-workshop/README.md

 We can check the arrival of the messages in the Azure IoT Hub.

 1. Install the Device Explorer.
-Start the Device Explorer.
+Start the Device Explorer
 2. On the Configuration Tab, insert the IoT Hub `Connection String-primary key` and the `name` of the IoT Hub (as Protocol Gateway Hostname)
 3. Press `Update`
 4. On the Management tab, your device should already be available.
 It was registered by the bridge when the very first telemetry arrived
-5. On the Data tab, Select your `Device ID` and press `Monitor`.
+5. On the Data tab, Select your `Device ID` and press `Monitor`

 ```
 Receiving events...